“The first thing you get from the humanities, when they're well taught, is critical thinking.”

 Powerful knowledge in Humanities – Why do we teach these concepts?

 The power of thought and deep thinking is critical for students to make the necessary progress needed to be successful individuals within this world.
 Our aim is to inspire our students across Geography, History and Religious Education to engage with stimulating material through well planned and sequenced lessons to create the lifelong learners that we are ourselves.
 It is taught in a way that clear progression is made so that new knowledge builds upon what has been learnt previously.
-In this way the aim at Key Stage 3 is to make successful learners who can chose to study any of the Humanities subjects at GCSE and be successful.
+In this way the aim at Key Stage 3 is to make successful learners who can choose to study any of the Humanities subjects at GCSE and be successful in school and in future career choices.

 In History the ability to reflect on our past and the choices we made within context allows students to understand their cultural heritage.
 It places their time in context with a realisation of how this nation has impacted upon others.
 Within Geography, it is about looking at those past choices to see how this has impacted on the world.
 Students are then equipped to see the challenges that lay in their future and how their actions can impact the world in both a positive and negative way.
-The ability to study Religious Education provides a chance to understand other cultures and compliments the other subjects within the faculty.
+The ability to study Religious Education within the Personal Development curriculum at Key Stage 3, and as a GCSE subject, provides a chance to understand other cultures and compliments the other subjects within the faculty.
 It allows students to think about the morality of our race and how beliefs influence the actions of people both in the recent past and potentially in the future.
 It is firmly believed that the study of these subjects provides a crucial understanding of our environment, historical roots and religious beliefs which will allow our learners to become successful members of society who contribute to the world positively.

 Curriculum Features - How do we embed the learning?